-Last decade, a $25 million gift established the Arthur Rock Center for Entrepreneurship at Harvard Business School.
-The Rock Foundation has funded schools including Syracuse University and University of Washington Law School — which, by the way, is home to the Toni Rembe Dean & Professor of Law.
+Last decade, a $25 million grant established the Arthur Rock Center for Entrepreneurship at Harvard Business School.
+The Rock Foundation has funded schools including Syracuse University and University of Washington Law School — which is home to the Toni Rembe Dean & Professor of Law.
 The connection here is that Toni is a graduate of the University of Washington School of Law.
-Funds have also gone to Lakeside School in Seattle, from which Toni also graduated.
+Funds have also supported Lakeside School in Seattle, from which Toni also graduated.

 Other support through the couple's foundation has gone to outfits such as Breakthrough Collaborative, which "puts low-income middle school students on the path to college and inspires high school and college students to become educators;" California Charter Schools Association, which received a $250,000 grant in 2013; Educators for Fair Consideration (E4FC), which "aids low-income immigrant students in their pursuit of a U.S. college education;" Education Reform Now; Foundation for Educational Choice; and United Way Community Schools Program.
-ConnCAN, the Connecticut Coalition for Achievement Now, has received heavy attention and was the recipient of $250,000 two years in a row.
-Money has also gone to SF area youth outfits such as Big Brothers Big Sisters of the Bay Area and Boys & Girls Clubs of San Francisco.
+ConnCAN, the Connecticut Coalition for Achievement Now, has received heavy attention and was a $250,000 grantee two years in a row.
+Money has also supported SF area youth organizations such as Big Brothers Big Sisters of the Bay Area and Boys & Girls Clubs of San Francisco.

 LEGAL RIGHTS: Toni Rembe Rock is a retired partner in the law firm of Pillsbury Winthrop Shaw Pittman and was one of the first women to be named partner at a major law firm in California.
-In addition to her philanthropy through the Rock Foundation, she's been president of the van Löben Sels/RembeRock Foundation since the 1990s.
+In addition to her philanthropy through the Rock Foundation, she has been president of the van Löben Sels/RembeRock Foundation since the 1990s.
 The van Löben Sels/RembeRock Foundation promotes "social justice in Northern California by means of legal services and advocacy."
-A component of the Rock Foundation's grantmaking also involves these issues and past grants have gone to outfits such as the American Bar Foundation, Anti-Defamation League, American Nonsmokers' Rights Foundation, Bay Area Legal Aid, East Bay Community Law Center, Immigrant Legal Resource Center, and Legal Services for Children.
-Support has also gone to human services outfits such as Salvation Army.
+A component of the Rock Foundation's grantmaking also involves these issues and past grants have supported organizations such as the American Bar Foundation, Anti-Defamation League, American Nonsmokers' Rights Foundation, Bay Area Legal Aid, East Bay Community Law Center, Immigrant Legal Resource Center, and Legal Services for Children.
+Support has also supported human services organizations such as Salvation Army.